rundeck/docs/docs/learning/howto/vault-integration.md

 ## Configuring Vault with PA / Rundeck

-:::: tabs
+::: tabs
-::: tab PagerDuty Process Automation
+@tab PagerDuty Process Automation

 The Vault Storage plugin is bundled by default with PagerDuty Process Automation.
 To use the plugin, you need to add properties using the [System Configuration](/manual/configuration-mgmt/configmgmt.md#managing-configuration) feature.